Unreported News

 This is not the whole newspaper, but a special complimentary, on-line edition of the general-interest newsmagazine, Continental Newstime.
 The rest of the newspaper includes national and world news, newsmaker profiles, commentary/analysis, periodic interviews, travel and entertainment features, a science column, humor, sports, cartoons, comic strips, and puzzles, and averages 26 pages per month.
 Continental Features/Continental News Service publishes, on a monthly rotational basis, special, complimentary on-line newspapers: Washington DC News Edition, Chicago News Edition, Honolulu News Edition, Atlanta News Edition, Anchorage News Edition, Boston News Edition, Seattle News Edition, Miami News Edition, San Diego News Edition, Rochester (N.Y.)
 News Edition, Minneapolis News Edition, and Houston News Edition.

-Chicago News Edition of Continental Newstime
+Atlanta News Edition of Continental Newstime

 Editor-in-Chief: Gary P. Salamone